 You must enter into a legally binding grant agreement with the Commonwealth.
-The grant agreement will only be entered into once there is legislative authority in place for the program.

 We will offer the successful applicant a Commonwealth Simple Grant Agreement for this grant opportunity.

-The agreement has general grant conditions that cannot be changed.
+Each agreement has general grant conditions that cannot be changed.
 A sample grant agreement will be available on GrantConnect as part of the grant documentation.
 We will use a schedule to outline the specific grant requirements.